nhm-herpetology/genomic-disparity/README.md

 <br/>

 ## Placental mammal UCEs: a tutorial using interspecific comparisons
-Using Genomic Disparity Analysis to study the structural evolution of ultraconserved elements (UCEs)
+Using Genomic Disparity Analysis to study the structural evolution of UCEs.

 >Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Mammal-uces) to access tutorial.

 <br/>

-## Intraspecific comparisons tutorial: exploring the distribution and complexity of chromosomal inverisons

-Tutorial using XXXXX.
+## Detecing chromosomal inversions with UCEs: a tutorial using intraspecific comparisons
+Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome

+>Click [here] to access tutorial.

 <br/>